 HubSpot is a terrific platform which is designed with the purpose of driving people to your website, generating leads and converting those leads into paying customers.
-It has been wildly successful for people such as Marcus Sheridan of the Sales Lion and my friends over at Goodbye Crutches, but it isn't perfect (nothing is) and for many, the price tag can be daunting.
+But it isn't perfect (nothing is) and for many, the price tag can be daunting.

 Now the really compelling case for using HubSpot is that all of there tools are implemented under one roof.
 You sign in and viola, if you take advantage of what they have to offer, you only need one login and password.
 I am going to provide you with options for creating an awesome website with WordPress and make some suggestions for Plugins and third party platforms that you may use that are a minimal cost or free, which in many cases work as well (some may argue better) than HubSpot.
 The advantage to this, aside from price, is that you may not need or want all that HubSpot has, and by setting things up a la carte, you get and use what suits you best.